PayThePizzo/Data-Structures-and-Algorithms/Theory/2 - Tree/1 - BINARY TREE.md

 ### Full, Complete, and Perfect binary trees
 Depending on how nodes are arranged in a binary tree, it can be full, complete and perfect:
 * Full binary tree: each node has exactly 0 or 2 children (but never 1).
-* Complete binary tree: when all levels <mark>except the last one</mark> are full of nodes.
+* Complete binary tree: when all levels except the last oneare full of nodes.
 * Perfect binary tree: when all the levels (including the last one) are full of nodes.

 ---